|

 that the Summit Lighthouse had a high probability of being

 a genuine outlet for the Theosophical Masters.
-One weekend

-i.e. spreading posters announcing their upcoming lectures.
+for some 'postering,' i.e. spreading posters announcing

-I had a hard time sleeping.
+a hard time sleeping.
 The next day my itinerary brought

 me past a New Age bookstore.
 Of course I had to go in and